Tristan da Cunha: Transport

 The remote location of the islands makes transport to the outside world difficult.
 Tristan da Cunha has no airstrip and is not generally accessible to air travel, though the wider territory is served by Saint Helena Airport and RAF Ascension Island.
 Boats sailing from South Africa provide transport service to the islands with ten voyages per year.

-The RMS St Helena used to connect the main island to St Helena and South Africa once each year during its January voyage, but has done so only a few times in the last years – in 2006, in 2011, and most recently in 2018.
-In the same year the RMS St Helena was withdrawn from service.
-Three ships, the MV Lance, the MFV Edinburgh, and the SA Agulhas II, regularly service Tristan da Cunha from Cape Town, with typically fewer than a dozen visits a year.
+RMS St Helena used to connect the main island to St Helena and South Africa once each year during its January voyage, but has done so only a few times in the last years – in 2006, in 2011, and most recently in 2018.
+In the same year RMS St Helena was withdrawn from service.
+Three ships, MV Lance, MFV Edinburgh, and SA Agulhas II, regularly service Tristan da Cunha from Cape Town, with typically fewer than a dozen visits a year.
 Other vessels may occasionally visit the island.
 The harbour at Edinburgh of the Seven Seas is called Calshot Harbour, named after the place in Hampshire, England, where the islanders temporarily stayed during the 1961–1963 Queen Mary's Peak volcanic eruption.

 Tourism

 Tristan da Cunha has a very small tourism industry.
-As the island can only be reached from Cape Town in rough seas on vessels with limited vacancies, a trip must be planned months in advance, and only after a visit request is approved by the Island Council.
+As the island can only be reached from Cape Town on vessels with limited vacancies, a trip must be planned months in advance, and only after a visit request is approved by the Island Council.

 Occasional boats or cruises may include a short visit to the island in their itinerary, but as there is no deep harbour, setting ashore is highly dependent on the maritime conditions.
 All visitors staying on Tristan must have a confirmed and fully paid return ticket, health insurance to include cover in case of medical evacuation to Cape Town, and sufficient funds to cover their entire stay.
 There are no hotels on the island.
 A visitor can rent a guest house (catered or self-catering) or stay in a private home on a full-board basis.
 There is a Tourism Post Office that sells souvenirs that might take months to arrive if ordered online.

 The Tristan Government has a public website.
 It includes an online shop, a list of recent news about and on the island, and a simple online tour.